 and is accredited by the National Association of Schools of Art and Design (NASAD).
 The program includes 10-12 graduate students across disciplines.
 The MFA candidates have a final solo exhibition, usually in the beautiful Mark A. Chapman Gallery.

-Areas of concentration accepting applications for Fall 2023 include: ceramics, digital/experimental media, drawing, graphic design, painting, photography, and printmaking.
+Areas of concentration accepting applications for Fall 2024 include: ceramics, digital/experimental media, drawing, visual communication design, painting, photography, printmaking, and metals.

 Installation view, Instigating Instability